Just like a real folk festival, but without all the sweaty people and the overpriced vegetarian food.

 Support this station and listen ad-free with Live365 Preferred Membership!

-Festival Radio happily accepts CD submissions from artists wishing airplay.
+Festival Radio happily accepts submissions from artists wishing airplay.
 I ask the following:

 • Please listen to the station first and ask yourself--does my music fit into this format?